 Playa Los Cerritos Surf, Baja Mexico

-Playa Cerritos feels like a prototype for the evolution of Baja beach towns that I described.
+Playa Cerritos feels like the prototype for the evolution of Baja beach towns that I described.

 A world-class surf break surrounded by campgrounds, small hotels, casitas, and open-air restaurants sitting directly on the sand.
 Surf hippies with dreads live in old school buses converted into campers while packs of dogs roam the beach.
 At times it feels less like a town and more like the parking lot at a Grateful Dead show that accidentally became permanent.
 A salty shantytown of pipe dreams, where development has been woven into overpriced anklets and knit beanies.